alina-yanchuk02/news_classification_stigma/README.md

 ### Preprocessing

 The preprocessing stage is organized in a Jupyter Notebook, with the relevant steps described in the same.
-The data file used is the labeled data returned in the Data Collection step.
+The data file used is the file with the mannualy labeled data returned in the Data Collection step.

 ### Classification

 The classification stage is organized in a Jupyter Notebook, with the relevant steps described in the same.
-The data file used is the cleaned data returnned in the Preprocessing step.
+The data file used is the file with the cleaned data returned in the Preprocessing step.
 For now, it has only 6 basic machine learning algorithms, their hyper-parameters tuning and evaluation metrics.

    - Logistic Regression
    - Linear SVC